 When you schedule your priorities there is no way for them to slip through the cracks.
 You may have the best of intentions to work on your goals during the upcoming week, but we both know that if you don’t carve out the time in which to do just that, it’s unlikely to happen.

 While scheduling your priorities is one way to dedicate yourself to achieving success, it’s just as important to make sure that you’re dedicating your time to working on the most essential parts of your goals at any given time.

 The above graph is the Time-Management Matrix from The 7 Habits of Highly Effective People.
 In the matrix, Covey shows that the only way to have forward-momentum in your goals is to dedicate yourself to Quadrant II: Important, Non-Urgent tasks.
 In Covey’s own words:

 The only way to make Quadrant I manageable is to give considerable attention to Quadrant II, primarily by working on prevention and opportunity and by having the courage to say no to Quadrants III and IV.

-Dedication is one of the most powerful forces we possess with which to shape our lives and realize our goals.
+Hard work and dedication is one of the most powerful forces we possess to shape our lives and realize our goals.
 How are you dedicating yourself to your goals?

 If you’re interested in hearing more from me, be sure to subscribe to my free email newsletter, and if you enjoyed this article, please share it on social media, link to it from your website, or bookmark it so you can come back to it often. ∎